 West Bay is especially committed to enhancing the lives of Filipino youth that reside in the SoMa District, where high incidences of crime and neglect abound.
 One of the most important vital services that West Bay added in response to community feedback is its afterschool and summer youth programs.
 In 2004, West Bay opened its doors to Filipino and SoMA children grades K-5 with the help of volunteer students and alumni from the University of San Francisco (USF).
 West Bay is the only organization in the SoMA whose youth programs are intrinsically linked to USF student organizations and academic departments.

 For more than 45 years, West Bay has helped thousands of recent immigrants and low-income U.S. citizens.
 The organization continues to provide culturally-sensitive academic, social, health, and economic sustainability services to newly arrived immigrant youth, their families, and seniors in the SoMA community of San Francisco and the greater Bay Area.
 Starting in the summer of 2014, West Bay began a new path toward an intensive focus on college preparation for its youth programs.
 Under Executive Director Vivian Araullo, West Bay has split the afterschool youth program into two: The Afterschool Academic & Values Enrichment Program for our grades K-7 students and the College Preparatory Program for our grades 8-12 students.
 In the summer, our Summer by the “West” Bay Program includes all of our students grades K-12.

-- Archimedes Dayan (President), Registered nurse at Kaiser Permanente
+- Archimedes Dayan (Board Member), Registered nurse at Kaiser Permanente

 - John Ngau (Treasurer), Broke at Pacific RealtyJoaquin Jay Gonzalez III (Board Member), Professor at Golden Gate University and University of San Francisco, Board President at Pilipino Senior Resource Center

 Vivian Araullo (Non-Voting): Executive Director of West Bay